connorv52/global-workforce-layoff-analysis/README.md

 # Global Workforce Layoff Analysis
-This project utilizes SQL and pgAdmin 4 to rigorously clean and analyze layoff data from companies worldwide.
+This project utilizes SQL and pgAdmin 4 to rigorously clean, wrangle, and analyze layoff data from companies worldwide.

 Data cleaning will incorporate the following:
 - Remove duplicates